Cetuximab (Erbitux®)

 Effects on the heart

 Rarely, this treatment can affect the way the heart works.
-This may be more likely if you are having it with other types of anti-cancer treatments.
+This may be more likely if you are having it with other types of anti-cancer treatment.
 Your doctor can tell you more about this.

 You may have tests to see how well your heart is working.
 These may be done before, during, and sometimes after treatment.